Raffle policies

 Fair and open draws policy

-• All draws are conducted at the External Lottery Manager’s premises in plain sight of staff and ourselves.
+• All draws are conducted at the External Lottery Manager’s premises in plain sight of staff.

 • Draws are conducted at random using either a random number generator or using a blind draw.

-• Speed prize draws (eg super seller and fast replies) will be drawn before any ‘main’ prize draw takes place.
+• Speed prize draws (e.g. fast replies) will be drawn before any ‘main’ prize draw takes place.
 All speed prize draw entries will then be added to the ‘main’ prize draw.

 • Cystic Fibrosis Trust will not accept liability for any incomplete, damaged, illegible entries.
 In such cases monies associated with tickets will be treated as donations to Cystic Fibrosis Trust.

-• Rules are published on the Cystic Fibrosis Trust website and on the reverse of raffle tickets.
+• Rules are published on the Cystic Fibrosis Trust website, on raffle letters, and on the reverse of raffle tickets.

 • Printed versions of rules are available on request.

-• Cystic Fibrosis Trust has a complaints procedure in place (please see below).
+• Cystic Fibrosis Trust have a complaints procedure in place (please see below).

 • A record is kept of both online and ticketed sales, as well as tickets not purchased but distributed regardless of whether they are returned or not.